 Construction Engineering Department

 The American University in Cairo grants authors of theses and dissertations a maximum embargo period of two years from the date of submission, upon request.
 After the embargo elapses, these documents are made available publicly.
 If you are the author of this thesis or dissertation, and would like to request an exceptional extension of the embargo period, please write to email@example.com

 El Nemr, W.

-(2002).Management of change order claims in the Egyptian industrial construction sector: analysis and means of improvement [Master’s thesis, the American University in Cairo].
+(2002).Management of change order claims in the Egyptian industrial construction sector: analysis and means of improvement [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 El Nemr, Waleed.
 Management of change order claims in the Egyptian industrial construction sector: analysis and means of improvement.
 2002.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.